-- Successful Forth Green Freeport Bid & Cockenzie Power Station Site Levelling Up Bid: - Develop, define and deliver business cases for longer term projects and programmes. - Establish Forth Collaboration Network to oversee successful Forth transformation, including ambition to deliver: - Leith Renewables Hub and wider Edinburgh Waterfront. - Climate Evolution Zone with net zero infrastructure and employment at former Cockenzie Power Station site (with rail link) and Blindwells New Settlement (with potential for expansion), as well as Eyemouth off-shore renewables service and operations hub, and in the longer term future opportunities at Torness Nuclear Power Station site. - Rosyth International Port, including Green & Blue Innovation Economy Opportunities, reuse of former Longannet Power Station site (with rail link), and Energy Park Fife. - Define and Develop a Regional Climate Adaptation & Resilience Plan: - Build on Adaptation Scotland's Regional Climate Risk Assessment to develop a regional adaptation and mitigation strategy. - Establish Nature Recovery Plan and Project Fund: - Use regional and local plans and strategies, including coastal management programmes and practices, and project planning to define and deliver cross border Other Area Based Conservation Measures and net benefits for biodiversity, linked to potential developer contribution protocols. - Regional Net Zero Accelerator: - Finalise Business Case for Regional Net Zero Skills Accelerator Hub to deliver programmes that enable key sectors to accelerate transition to net zero by meeting demand for green skills.
+- Develop, define and deliver business cases for longer term projects and programmes. - As part of business case development for these projects ensure that wider associated infrastructure interventions maximise connectivity and employment opportunities for all parts of the region to benefit economically are considered - Establish Forth Collaboration Network to oversee successful Forth transformation, including ambition to deliver: - Leith Renewables Hub and wider Edinburgh Waterfront. - Climate Evolution Zone with net zero infrastructure and employment at former Cockenzie Power Station site (with rail link) and Blindwells New Settlement (with potential for expansion), as well as Eyemouth off-shore renewables service and operations hub, and in the longer term future opportunities at Torness Nuclear Power Station site. - Rosyth International Port, including Green & Blue Innovation Economy Opportunities, reuse of former Longannet Power Station site (with rail link), and Energy Park Fife. - Define and Develop a Regional Climate Adaptation & Resilience Plan: - Build on Adaptation Scotland's Regional Climate Risk Assessment to develop a regional adaptation and mitigation strategy. - Establish Nature Recovery Plan and Project Fund: - Use regional and local plans and strategies, including coastal management programmes and practices, and project planning to define and deliver cross border Other Area Based Conservation Measures and net benefits for biodiversity, linked to potential developer contribution protocols. - Regional Net Zero Accelerator: - Finalise Business Case for Regional Net Zero Skills Accelerator Hub to deliver programmes that enable key sectors to accelerate transition to net zero by meeting demand for green skills.